jeffpascal/Spring-and-springboot/README.md

 ### Terminology

 - Beans

----**The Instances that Spring manages are called Beans** Beans are the different objects that are managed by the Spring Framework
+   **The Instances that Spring manages are called Beans** Beans are the different objects that are managed by the Spring Framework

 - Autowiring
 ---The process where spring identifies the dependencies, identifies the matches for those identities, and populates them
 ```